etienne1911/etienne1911.github.io/xiaomi_wifi_repeater_setup.md

 	Remote access (Mi Home App): Maybe

-# device configuration
+## device configuration

-Initially your device isn't configured so unable to connect to your home wifi network.
+Before your device can connect to your home wifi network it has to know wifi connexion parameters.
-So we need to provide wifi connexion information so it can extend the range of your router

 If you installed python-miio, you can optionnaly check current device configuration with: